mv28jam/PHP-chess-with-console-view/README.md

 - King move complex limitation check
 - Notation support (std notation like e2-e4 a7-a6 Rh1-h2 )
 - Support loading of pawn to queen convertation from multiple move input
-- End of game (with save and so on)
 - Bot (price + random)